-Let’s now review hedge fund activity in other stocks – not necessarily in the same industry as RR Donnelley & Sons Company (NYSE:RRD) but similarly valued.
-These stocks are MidWestOne Financial Group, Inc. (NASDAQ:MOFG), Adverum Biotechnologies, Inc. (NASDAQ:ADVM), Endeavour Silver Corp.
-(NYSE:EXK), and Sterling Construction Company, Inc. (NASDAQ:STRL).
-This group of stocks’ market caps match RRD’s market cap.
+Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as RR Donnelley & Sons Company (NASDAQ:RRD) but similarly valued.
+We will take a look at Denison Mines Corp (NYSEAMEX:DNN), Scholar Rock Holding Corporation (NASDAQ:SRRK), Covia Holdings Corporation (NYSE:CVIA), and Avid Technology, Inc. (NASDAQ:AVID).
+All of these stocks’ market caps are closest to RRD’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.